-Substitute House Bill No. 5269 (sHB5269), effective July 1, 2024, introduces new regulations on noncompete and exclusivity agreements in employment and independent contractor relationships.
-The bill defines various terms related to employment compensation and agreements, and sets conditions for the enforceability of noncompete agreements, such as a maximum duration of one year post-employment (extendable to two years under certain conditions), necessity for protecting legitimate business interests, and being no more restrictive than necessary.
-It prohibits enforcement against workers earning less than three times the minimum fair wage for employees or less than five times the minimum fair wage for independent contractors.
-The bill also specifies that noncompete agreements are unenforceable if they apply to geographic areas where the worker did not provide services or have a material presence or influence, and it repeals and substitutes Section 31-50a of the general statutes for agreements entered into, renewed, or extended from October 1, 2007, to July 1, 2024.
+House Bill 5269 (sHB5269 File No. 104) introduces new regulations for noncompete and exclusivity agreements in employment contracts, effective July 1, 2024.
+The bill defines a "covenant not to compete" as an agreement that restricts a worker from certain professional activities post-employment and excludes nonsolicitation agreements, nondisclosure agreements, and others from this definition.
+Noncompete agreements are enforceable under specific conditions, such as a maximum duration of one year (extendable to two years under certain conditions), necessity for protecting legitimate business interests, and being limited to the geographic area where the worker provided services or had a material presence.
+The bill prohibits enforcement against workers earning less than three times the minimum fair wage for employees or less than five times for independent contractors.
+It also repeals and substitutes Section 31-50a of the general statutes concerning noncompete agreements entered into between October 1, 2007, and July 1, 2024.

 LAB Joint Favorable: 31-50a